src-d/landing/CONTRIBUTING.md

 # Architecture

-The landing contains 3 parts:
+The landing contains 2 parts:

 - The [static site](#static-site) itself: a webpack app,
-- a [Go API](#api) to serve the latest blog posts, job offers and proxy to slackin,
+- a [Go API](#api) to serve the latest blog posts and job offers.
-- [Slackin](#slackin) to send invitations to our visitors to join our slack community.

 In production, each part lives in a separated container.